Infamousmick/infaScript/README.md

-# InfaScripts v2.5 TERMUX Version
+# InfaScripts v2.6 PC Version
 A Script to execute some Android ADB commands to simply help do some battery and performance optimizations. <br>